youcancallmeben/portfolio/about.md

 Right now my main objective is experimenting a little bit in all these fields to better understand where I'd like to specialize.

+If you want to ask something or you feel like you want to let me know anything, just contact me

 FOTO